christophermorin/directing-mind/README.md

 ## Lessons Learned:

-Exploring the use of a few different CSS frameworks was a huge lesson, both the pros and cons of the librarys they provide.
+Exploring the use of a few different CSS frameworks was a huge lesson, both the pros and cons of the libraries they provide.
-Even more experience using larger databases within an MVC structure and how to handle, collect and display that data.
+Even more experience using larger databases within an MVC structure and how to handle, collect, and display that data.
-Learnt about the risks of Cross Site Scripting.
+Discovering what Cross Site Scripting is and how to prevent it.